-If you or a loved one was involved in a ski accident, it is important to consult with an attorney.
+If you or a loved one was involved in a ski accident, it is important to consult with a Denver personal injury attorney who has experience in ski accidents.
 Your accident lawyer can help you to determine if negligence or carelessness on the part of the ski resort led to your accident and resulting injuries.
 If so, then the ski resort may be required to compensate you for the damage its negligence caused.
-At Levine Law, our injury lawyers in Denver, CO have represented many victims of ski accidents, and we are here to help you understand your legal rights.
+At Levine Law, our ski accident lawyers in Denver, CO have represented many victims of ski accidents, and we are here to help you understand your legal rights.

 When you go skiing, you assume the risk that you might fall and hurt yourself in the process.
 After all, when you are racing downhill or jumping over moguls, the chance of injury is always present.

 However, the fact that skiing is a dangerous sport does not mean that ski resorts have no responsibility for protecting their patrons’ safety.
 In other words, you assume the risks inherent in skiing every time you board a chair lift or head down a hill, but you do not assume the risk that a ski resort will act carelessly or ignore dangerous conditions on its premises.